-Small changes in eating prompts weight lossDecember 19th, 2012 in Overweight and Obesity /
+Small changes in eating prompts weight lossDecember 19, 2012 in Medicine & Health / Overweight and Obesity

 Making small easy changes to our eating habits on a consistent basis - 25 days or more per month - can lead to sustainable weight loss, according to research by Professor Brian Wansink in Cornell University's Food and Brand Lab.
 The challenge is to figure out which changes work for specific individuals and how to stick with changes long enough to make them second nature.

 To explore this issue, Cornell researchers launched the National Mindless Eating Challenge (NMEC), an online healthy eating and weight loss program that focused on simple eating behavior changes, instead of dieting.

 NMEC participants, after answering questions about their eating goals, background and well-being, were sent three customized tips to follow for a month.
 All tips were founded on research and based on Wansink's book "Mindless Eating: Why We Eat More than We Think" (Bantam, 2006).
 Participants could download a checklist to track their adherence to tips and receive email reminders to keep them on track.
 At the end of each month they were expected to send in a follow-up survey.
 Of the 504 participants who completed at least one follow-up survey, more than two thirds (42 percent) either lost weight or maintained their weight (27 percent).